rhysfr/rhysfr/README.md

 <div align="center">

-You have finally discovered my Profile.<br>
+You have finally discovered some cool stuff 😉<br>